 - Unfortunately, you have been calling in sick regularly and you’ve used all of your accrued PTO.
 The company values all of their employees and I’m concerned for your well being and want to be sure everything is ok.
 Is there anything the company can help you with?

 - Did something happen while at work that makes you uncomfortable to be here that we should be aware of (sexual harassment, discrimination, workplace violence, altercation with another employee)?

 - Do you have an injury or illness that affects your ability to perform the essential functions of your position that we should be aware of?

 - Do you have a condition that may be a result of workplace illness or injury, which could be covered under the company’s workers’ compensation plan?

 During the conversation with the employee, the HR department should provide managers with guidance on how to counsel the employee for the breach in company policy or unacceptable behavior/performance.
-While it is important for the employee to be disciplined with a verbal warning or written warning for the excessive absences, the employee also needs to understand the effects the absences have on the company.
+While it is important for the employee to be disciplined with a Verbal Warning or written warning for the excessive absences, the employee also needs to understand the effects the absences have on the company.

-The conversation could go: “It is important you understand the effects your absences have on the entire department and company.
+The conversation could go: “It is important that you understand the effects your absences have on the entire department and company.
 Here are some examples of how it the effects everyone:”

-- Other employees within the department are required to take on extra work or work longer hours as a result of your absence, which causes errors, low employee morale, and resentment.
+- Other employees within the department are required to take on extra work or work longer hours as a result of your absence, which causes errors, low employee morale and resentment.